MindExMachina/smartgeometry/projects/teachable-machina/README.md

 ![Teachable Machina](assets/static/cover.jpg)

-Teachable Machina is an experiment that makes it easier for anyone to explore machine learning, live in the browser – no coding required — and send instructions to Machina bridge to be executed by a robot.
+Train a neural network with your webcam and control a robot.

+On the browser, this project uses an adapted version of Google's [Teachable Machine](https://g.co/teachablemachine) experiment.
+To control the robot, it uses [Machina Bridge](https://github.com/RobotExMachina/Machina-Bridge), a WebSocket server that receives Machina instructions and sends them to a robot.

+***

-Learn more about the original experiment and try it yourself on [g.co/teachablemachine](https://g.co/teachablemachine).
+Teachable Machina is based on [Teachable Machine](https://g.co/teachablemachine).
+You can learn more about the original experiment and try it yourself on [g.co/teachablemachine](https://g.co/teachablemachine).
 The experiment is built using the [deeplearn.js](https://github.com/PAIR-code/deeplearnjs) library.
 There is also released a boilerplate version of this project that can be used as a starting point for your own projects: [googlecreativelab/teachable-machine-boilerplate](https://github.com/googlecreativelab/teachable-machine-boilerplate)

 ## Development
 #### Install dependencies by running (similar to `npm install`)